fillipe-gsm/python-kanban/README_pypi.rst

 if already existing.

 This is still a work in progress, the looks may be rough in the edges, but most of the main functionality is there already.

+Check the `repository page <https://github.com/fillipe-gsm/python-kanban>`_ for more information.